Can Viking Therapeutics Inc. (VKTX) Remain Competitive?

-Viking Therapeutics Inc. (NASDAQ:VKTX) went up by 0.57% from its latest closing price compared to the recent 1-year high of $7.20.
-The company’s stock price has collected -1.94% of loss in the last five trading sessions.
+Viking Therapeutics Inc. (NASDAQ:VKTX) went down by -2.45% from its latest closing price compared to the recent 1-year high of $7.20.
+The company’s stock price has collected -10.17% of loss in the last five trading sessions.
 The Wall Street Journal reported on 06/17/21 that CureVac, Honest, Bank Stocks: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Viking Therapeutics Inc. (NASDAQ :VKTX) Right Now?